|IBM Resiliency Services|

 Letter from the site manager

 As the site manager, it is my pleasure to introduce you to the Metro Park Recovery Center at 194 Wood Ave South in Iselin, New Jersey.
-The site is a nine story multi-tenant building and IBM manages approximately 125,000 square feet over 4 floors.
+The site is a nine story multi-tenant building and IBM manages approximately 180,000 sq ft over 5 floors.
 Our site is conveniently located within 30 miles of New York City and the Newark International Airport off the Garden State Parkway and NJ State Turnpike.
 The Metro Park train station (serviced by Amtrak and NJ Transit) is located within walking distance to the building.
 IBM does provide free shuttle service to and from the train station.
 A Hilton Hotel is located across the street with restaurants and a fitness center.
 There are many other hotels, shopping malls and restaurants within a few miles of the recovery site.

 The Metro Park site offers a full-service cafeteria, vending machines and ATM machine.
 The Metro Park site also features loading dock access, ample well-lit free garage, visitor parking and site maintenance services.
 The building's state-of-the-art security system utilizes turnstiles at the entrance doors, card access in elevator lobbies and round-the-clock security guards.

-IBM recovery services include dedicated data center space and dedicated work area recovery suites.
+IBM Resiliency Services include dedicated data center space and dedicated work area recovery suites.
 We are very proud of our Service Delivery Team which is comprised of IT, desktop, facility and telecom specialists whose infrastructure and technology skills can support your recovery process.
 We look forward to serving you!

 Enjoy your stay - and thank you for visiting the Metro Park Recovery Center.